zriyansh/signoz.io/blog/2022-04-27-open-source-datadog-alternative.md

 ---
-title: SigNoz - Open-source alternative to DataDog
+title: SigNoz - Open-Source Alternative to DataDog
 slug: open-source-datadog-alternative
-date: 2023-10-19
+date: 2024-01-29
 tags: [SigNoz, Open Source]
 authors: pranay
 description: DataDog is a popular APM tool.
 But it is very expensive and opaque about its billing practices.
 What if you could get a SaaS like experience from an open-source APM tool....
-image: /img/blog/2023/03/open_source_dd_alternative-min.jpg
+image: /img/blog/2024/01/open-source-datadog-alternative-cover.webp
 keywords:
   - datadog
   - open source